Akshayhegade/Portfolio-Analyser/README.md

 # Portfolio Analyser

 A full-stack web application designed to track and analyze various asset classes including Indian stocks, US stocks, and cryptocurrencies.
-The application provides a clean, intuitive interface for managing your investment portfolio.
+The application provides a clean, intuitive interface for managing your investment portfolio with real-time price updates and performance tracking.

+> **Latest Update (May 2024)**: Switched to SQLite database, improved Docker setup, and enhanced error handling for cryptocurrency price fetching.

 ## Features